A Fistful of TOWs: Description

-A Fistful of TOWs – TOW stands for "tube-launched, optically tracked, wireless-guided missiles" — is a set of rules designed for wargames with 6 mm miniatures at a scale of either 1" = 100 metres or 1 cm = 100 metres.
+A Fistful of TOWs – TOW stands for "tube-launched, optically tracked, wire-guided missiles" — is a set of rules designed for wargames with 6 mm miniatures at a scale of either 1" = 100 metres or 1 cm = 100 metres.
 The rules for modern combat have specifically been designed to provide relatively fast play.

 Unlike boxed set wargames like Panzergruppe Guderian or War in Europe that include a map, counters and set of rules focussed on a particular conflict or series of conflicts, FFT is not designed for specific battles or conflicts.
 Instead the generic rules outline how combat and movement happen in any scenario — including airborne and amphibious assaults, airstrikes, and chemical weapons — and provide statistics on various army units, vehicles, tanks, and aircraft as well as army lists so that players can design their own scenarios for any modern conflict.

 The much-expanded third edition includes 96 pages of army lists including: